Can I do an MBA after a Diploma?

 How can students with a Diploma pursue Business education?

-A business education program generally mandates that students hold a three-year undergraduate degree as a prerequisite.
+A business education program generally requires students to hold a three-year undergraduate degree as a prerequisite.
 But here is how a student with a diploma can do it:

 - Pursue a lateral entry into a bachelor's degree: Many universities offer lateral entry into the second year (or third semester) of a bachelor's degree for diploma holders.
 This helps you save time instead of starting from the first year.

 - Apply for an online or distance MBA: Some institutes offer online or distance MBA programs that accept diploma holders with relevant work experience, even if they do not hold a bachelor’s degree.
-These programs are ideal for working professionals who want to gain business management skills.
+These programs are ideal for working professionals seeking to develop business management skills.

 - PGDM (Post Graduate Diploma in Management) instead of MBA: Most PGDM colleges require a bachelor’s degree (10+2+3), but some institutions may admit diploma holders with substantial work experience (typically 5+ years) to be considered.